adobe/experience-platform-dsw-reference/recipes/pyspark/README.md

 # Workflow

-1. The recipe loads the dataset.
+1. The recipe loads the dataset
-2. Feature engineering is done on the data so that the data can be used for machine learning training.
+2. Feature engineering is done on the data so that the data can be used for machine learning training
-3. The feature pipeline defines the stages with the Gradient Boosting Regressor as the chosen model.
+3. The feature pipeline defines the stages with the Gradient Boosting Regressor as the chosen model
-4. This pipeline is used to fit the training data and the trained model is created.
+4. This pipeline is used to fit the training data and the trained model is created
-5. The model is transformed with the scoring dataset.
+5. The model is transformed with the scoring dataset
-5. Interesting columns of the output are then selected and saved back to the platform with the associated data.
+6. Interesting columns of the output are then selected and saved back to the platform with the associated data

 # Prerequisites